I’ve been doing Peloton bootcamp ever since they added Floor Bootcamp with Jess and Selena into their on-demand programs.

 The difference between peloton Bootcamp and peloton strength is that the strength classes only consist of doing resistance exercises back to back.

 This makes the class more engaging, more interesting, and definitively more challenging.
-In fact, very similar approach you can see on the popular OrangeTheory class.
+In fact, very similar approach you can see in the popular OrangeTheory class.

 Peloton Bootcamp vs OrangeTheory

-The difference between peloton bootcamp and orangetheory is that peloton bootcamp uses only one piece of equipment for cardio and the exercises are counted by reps.
+The difference between the peloton bootcamp and Orangetheory is that the peloton bootcamp uses only one piece of equipment for cardio and the exercises are counted by reps.

-In general, peloton bootcamp is better than orangetheory because peloton can be done at home (without booking in advance) with a monthly fee of $12.99.
+In general, peloton bootcamp is better than Orangetheory because peloton can be done at home (without booking in advance) with a monthly fee of $12.99.

 |$12.99 peloton app|

-$39 peloton membership
+$44 peloton membership